-Six Vice-Presidents coordinate the School's activities.
+Six Vice-Presidents coordinate the institution's activities.

-EFPL also has three colleges.
+EFPL also has three Colleges.

 The EPFL Assembly has the right to make proposals on all normative acts of the ETH Board, on the budget and planning, on the creation or abolition of teaching and research units and on participation structures.

 The AE also decides on the annual activity report of the President of the EPFL.
 It ensures participation within EPFL units.